 Transgrid, Powerlink and AEMO have jointly coordinated the development of the test program.
-AEMO in its capacity as system operator of the National Electricity Market, and the proponents identified that inter-network testing is required for the QNI upgrade in accordance with clause 5.7.7(g) of the Rules.
+AEMO in its capacity as system operator of the National Electricity Market, and the proponents have identified that inter-network testing is required for the QNI upgrade will be required in accordance with clause clause 5.7.7(g) of the Rules.

-Draft versions of this test program underwent consultation with the Jurisdictional Planning Representatives in accordance with clause 5.7.7(f) and (m), and with interested Registered Participants under clause 5.7.7(p).
-This final test document is published in accordance with clause 5.7.7(q).
+Draft versions of this The draft-test program underwent has undergone consultation with the Jurisdictional Planning Representatives in accordance with Cclause 5.7.7(f) and (m), and with interested Registered Participants under clause 5.7.7(p).
+This final test document is published in accordance with clause 5.7.7(a).